oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 Show / Hide Filters
 ~~~~~~~~~~~~~~~~~~~

-To show / hide filters, click the |icFilters| **Filters** icon in the upper-right corner of the grid.
+To show / hide filters, click the |icFilters| **Filters** icon on the top right of the grid.
 The filters section will appear.

 .. image:: /user_guide/img/getting_started/records/grids/grids_filters.png